-(Editor’s Note: The Court of Appeal granted rehearing on December 2, 2019 such that the opinion referenced below is no longer citable.)
+(Editor’s Note: The Court of Appeal granted rehearing on December 2, 2019 and later depublished the portion of its opinion discussed below such that it is no longer citable authority in California courts.)

 It is widely understood in California that inherited assets, unlike assets earned from labor, are the separate property of the receiving spouse.
 But what if the assets do not come directly from a parent and instead pass from one sibling to another?

 Inheritance for separate property purposes generally means direct inheritance, says the California Court of Appeal.
 That’s the lesson of In re Marriage of Deluca (2019) 41 Cal.App.5th 598.

 How Did George Get the Apartment Complex?

 George Deluca’s father died in 1990.
 George then litigated with his two siblings (Rosalie and Sylvester) for over four years regarding the trusts in which their father held real estate.